 When 22-year-old U.C.
 Berkeley student and athlete Jill Costello lost her one-year battle to Lung Cancer in June 2010, friends and loved ones vowed to remember her and her dream to BEAT LUNG CANCER.
-Enter “Jill’s Legacy,” an all-volunteer subsidiary within Lung Cancer Foundation (BJALCF) and the only young group dedicated to ending Lung Cancer for all patients by showing the world that young, never-smoking athletes can get Lung Cancer.
+Enter “Jill’s Legacy,” an all-volunteer subsidiary within Lung Cancer Foundation (ALCF) and the only young group dedicated to ending Lung Cancer for all patients by showing the world that young, never-smoking athletes can get Lung Cancer.

-As an Advisory Board of BJALCF made up of empowered young professionals personally touched by Lung Cancer, the group’s mission is: to be the driving force to significantly increase the stagnant 15.5% survival rate of patients diagnosed with the world’s number one cancer killer, Lung Cancer; to raise funds for research; and to combat the stigma associated with Lung Cancer as a smokers disease.
+As an Advisory Board of ALCF made up of empowered young professionals personally touched by Lung Cancer, the group’s mission is: to be the driving force to significantly increase the stagnant 15.5% survival rate of patients diagnosed with the world’s number one cancer killer, Lung Cancer; to raise funds for research; and to combat the stigma associated with Lung Cancer as a smokers disease.
 FACT: 80% of newly diagnosed patients either quit smoking decades ago or never smoked.

 Each year students at college campuses across the nation use their lungs by joining a Jill’s Legacy team and jogging in memory of Jill and her commitment to beat Lung Cancer for people of all ages.